 Exposed materials are a prominent feature of the Industrial design.
 This includes exposed brick, ventilation, beams, and concrete.
 The bones of a space, if you will.
 A great way to get this look is to keep a ceiling open instead of closing it up to hide the ventilation and wiring.
 Painting the ceiling black, including all the pipes and wires, will make the room feel taller.
 Everything, including shadows, blends together so your eye glosses over it, while still having it all exposed for the industrial look.
-Match this with white or light grey painted walls for a higher contrast.
+Match this with white or light grey painted walls for more contrast.

 Metal is used regularly for furniture and fixtures.
 Don’t be afraid to combine different metals for more interest.
 There is no rule book saying all the metals in your room must be either brass, or chrome, or copper.
 Mix it up!
 Try using a bold copper light fixture in the kitchen, paired with bronze chair legs, and pewter cabinet pulls.
 I do like to cap my combinations at 3 types though to one room to avoid looking cluttered.
 This applies to woods too.

 Rustic design covers everything from cabin style to shabby chic.
 This is where a lot of mixed styles tend to flourish.
 Rustic design is characterized by rough, worn, and vintage looks.
 It relies heavily on nature for inspiration.
 Wood is used a lot and in various ways.

 Woods are grainy with exposed knots.
 The stains tend to be warm tones and in the mid-dark range.
 Wood furniture is either second-hand or made to look it using a type of finish called distressing.
 Pallet boards are very typical of Rustic design, along with using shiplap and barn board.
 Patterns and prints tend to be done on a large-scale.
 Since it gets its influences from nature, use plants and flowers as a way to bring the outdoors in.